stanford-policylab/opp/py/data_readme_template.md

 ## Gilbert, AZ
 **Data notes**:
-- Data is deduplicated on call_id
+- Data is deduplicated on call_id, reducing the number of records 17.6%; this was equivalent to deduping on date, time, location, and officer_id; subject name appears to have been entered multiple times per call_id, and often in subtly different formats
 - Most important data is missing, including outcome (arrest, citation, warning), reason for stop, search, contraband, and demographic information on the subject (except name, which is redacted for privacy)

 ## Mesa, AZ
+**Data notes**:
 - INCIDENT_NO appears to refer to the same incident but can involve multiple people, i.e. 20150240096, which appears to be an alcohol bust of several underage teenagers; in other instances, the rows look nearly